 The Florida Uniform Crime Reports program defines kidnapping/abduction as the unlawful seizure, transportation, and/or detention of a person against his/her will, or of a minor without the consent of his/her custodial parent(s) or legal guardian.

-Without orders from a judge that spell out parenting time and other necessary provisions, a Florida court will not be able to assist you if there is a child abduction or parental kidnappingA Child Abduction or Parental Kidnapping occurs when a parent violates a Court Order.
-Ordinarily, parents who have no court orders that define where the child lives and what kind of parenting time either parent has will not be impacted when a parent violates an informal agreement between the parties.
+Without orders from a judge that spell out parenting time and other necessary provisions, a Florida court will not be able to assist you if there is a child abduction or parental kidnappingA Child Abduction or Parental Kidnapping Occurs when a parent violates a Court Order.
+Ordinarily, parents who have no court orders that define where the child lives and what kind of parenting time either parent has, will not be impacted when a parent violates an informal agreement between the parties.
 The importance of having parenting agreements approved by a judge is vital, so that if a parent violates the parenting agreement, the guilty parent can be held responsible per the orders of the court.

 Many situations occur when children are wrongfully taken from one or both parents, both throughout the United States and internationally.
 Some of these cases involve immigration laws and require that kind of specific expertise.

 If you feel that your children have been abducted or kidnapped, contrary to a court order, contact me immediately so we can discuss your options and a legal strategy that can be used to protect you and your children.